Making Friends After Moving Abroad

 How do I make friends abroad if I do not speak the language?

-Favour activity-based settings — sport, cooking, dance, volunteering — where shared action does the talking, and use language exchanges where patience is expected.
-Tools that let you connect in your own language first can make those early conversations feel far less daunting.
+Favor activity-based settings, sport, cooking, dance, volunteering, where shared action carries the conversation, and use language exchanges where patience is the whole point.
+Tools that let you connect in your own language first can take real pressure off those early exchanges.

 Proudly listed on Launchpadly Startup Directory